jhartST/nodejs-dotest/README.md

 Installation
 ------------

 This is usually intended for CI builds, so best to make sure it's in your dev dependencies ;)

-`npm install dotest --save-dev`
+`npm i dotest --save-dev`

 Configuration
 -------------

 The script takes these env variables.
 They override the code settings.

 name        | default | description